Cincinnati Toilet Repair & Installation Services

 Often caused by slow seepage from the tank into the bowl.
 Put a few drops of food coloring in the tank.
 Wait an hour, then check and see if you see coloring in the bowl.
 This indicates a leaky flapper valve.
 Replacement is usually the fix.
 Alternatively, sometimes a defective fill valve may actuate intermittently, as well.

 Weak or Partial Flushes

 Usually a problem with the flapper closing too soon.
 If there’s too much slack in the operating chain, the flapper may not open fully, then close too quickly, without releasing enough water from the tank.
 Take off the lid, push the flush handle and observe operation.
-The flapper should stay open until about 80 percent of the water in the tank has flushed into the bowl.
+The flapper should stay open until about 80% of the water in the tank has flushed into the bowl.
 If not, take up a few links of slack where the flush chain attaches to the flush handle and try again.
 Another cause is a deteriorated, water-logged flapper.
 Replacement by a plumber is advised.

-Annual inspections, tuneups plus discounts and no overtime charges?
+Apollo Care PlanAnnual inspections, tune-ups plus discounts and no overtime charges?
 Yes, please.

 When planning your bathroom remodel, don’t forget the toilet.
 These vital fixtures are solid, long-lasting and generally require only minor repairs, such as replacing the flapper or fill valve.
 Existing toilets tend to become a permanently installed part of a house for decades.

 Unfortunately, the excessive water usage typical of older toilets and the high water bills with it also become a permanent fixture.
 Planning your bathroom remodel is a perfect time to think about replacing old toilets with a newer model designed for efficiency and economy.